5 Funds for Trans and Gender Expansive People

 With a rapid increase in anti-LGBTQI+ bills plaguing our community, funding is a crucial component needed for the survival of Black queer, trans, nonbinary, and gender nonconforming people.
 Learn more about 5 funds available to support trans and gender expansive people below.

-Last Updated: January 20, 2026
+Last Updated: June 25, 2026

 Originally published: January 6, 2024

-The Uplifting Trans Fund
+Trans Safety Emergency Fund

-Nicolas Gogan Foundation
+Nicolas Gogan Foundation *bonus fund

-Nicolas Gogan Foundation is donating to gofundme fundraisers by trans+* individuals (ages 18+ years old) raising funding for healthcare, housing, education & professional development, and/or legal services, prioritizing those most directly impacted by the new administration.
+Nicolas Gogan Foundationis donating to gofundme fundraisers by trans+* individuals (ages 18+ years old) raising funding for healthcare, housing, education & professional development, and/or legal services, prioritizing those most directly impacted by the new administration.

 *Trans+ is an umbrella term for anyone who does not identify with their sex assigned at birth.
 Non-binary, genderqueer, two-spirt, and gender-nonconforming folks are encouraged to apply.